 What’s happened to Henry’s family?

 After seemingly leaving home to find his own story, Henry went missing after facing the darkness.
 His daughter Lucy subsequently tracked him down to the real world, saying that his family needed his help.
 (Find out why only Hook, Regina and Rumple are in Hyperion Heights here.)
 Obviously, this will be part and parcel as to why many of the characters are M.I.A. next year, but the fact that Morrison is returning for just one episode has some fans fearing that Emma will die.
 With his family missing, Henry must step up as the new hero (he’s still the Author), bringing us into new worlds where we’ll meet new characters, some of whom may be new iterations of familiar faces we’ve seen before.
 The OUAT bosses do plan to branch out from the fairy tales we’ve already seen, adding new regular characters in the process.
 UPDATE: Gabrielle Anwar (Lady Tremaine) and Dania Ramirez (Cinderella) have joined the cast as new series regulars, while Adelaide Kane (Drizella), Mekia Cox (Tiana), and Rose Reynolds (Alice) will recur.
 More scoop here.
+SECOND UPDATE: Emma Booth has also joined the cast in a recurring capacity as a witch whose true identity will be revealed later in the season.
+Meegan Warner will also appear in one episode as a new iteration of Rapunzel.

 What is the theme of the new season?